smoltalk/twitter_seed_extraction/README.md

 # Wrapper for Twitter info extraction
 This bash shell script takes a pre-curated (curated by you) list of Twitter accounts and extracts basic information about each account using the python tool [Twint](https://github.com/twintproject/twint), so you don't have to look the info up one-by-one.

 What kind of account info?
-Twint can look up all sorts of things, but in the case of this script we're asking it to look up Following number, Followers number, bio.
+Twint can look up all sorts of things, but in the case of this script we're asking it to look up

-This script has been tested on Ubuntu 19.10, but uses pretty conventional bash parts and should run anywhere bash and Python can.
+* Following number
+* Followers number
+* Twitter bio

 ### Prerequisites